CORONAVIRUS DISEASE 2019 (COVID-19) UPDATE

 Middle East and Africa

 Capacity constraints are also seen in the Middle East and Africa region with all airlines having suspended/reduced their passenger flights on the routings into the region.
-This week national carriers Etihad Airways and Emirates have suspended all passenger flights as per the UAE government’s directive.
+National carriers Etihad Airways and Emirates have suspended all passenger flights as per the UAE government’s directive.
 Cargo and emergency evacuation flights are exempt from this suspension and will continue.
 Our operations continue running with teams working from home/operating in split setups in all countries, including countries that have imposed countrywide lockdowns.

 IMPACT ON ROAD LOGISTICS